-Chinese Dragon or Loong — History, Power, Utilization, and Culture
+Chinese Dragon or Loong — Meaning, Mythology, Types, History, and Art

-They are mythical creatures with paramount power and benevolent characteristics, who contributed to defeating evils and protecting humans.
+Believed to be a mythical creature with paramount power and benevolent characteristics, the Chinese Dragon played a vital role in defeating evils and protecting humans.

-Chinese Dragons are, as well, the symbolization of strength, bravery, invincibility, virtue, unity, intelligence, triumph, integrity, and auspiciousness, and have been widely used in architecture, art, costume, festival, literature, name, and so on and so forth.
+The Chinese Dragon symbolizes strength, bravery, invincibility, virtue, unity, intelligence, triumph, integrity, and auspiciousness, and its images have been widely used in architecture, art, costume, festivals, literature, names, and more.

-This clamshells-made dragon, on the left of the tomb owner, is 178 cm long and 67 cm tall.
+This clamshell-made dragon, positioned to the left of the tomb owner, measures 178 cm in length and 67 cm in height.

 Clam Shells Piled Dragon — Xishuipo Site of Henan Province

-Besides, other neolithic tribes also have many dragon shape cultural relics excavated, the most ancient and famous one is a jade dragon (26cm high) from the Hongshan Culture (around 4000 BC — 3000 BC).
+Besides, other neolithic tribes have unearthed numerous dragon-shaped cultural relics.
+One of the most ancient and renowned examples is a jade dragon standing at 26 cm in height, originating from the Hongshan Culture (around 4000 BC — 3000 BC).

 Jade Dragon of Hongshan Culture — National Museum of China

-This new dragon that he created, then, became his new nation's totem, is believed to look like a creature with deer's antlers, rabbit's eyes, ox's ears, lion or pig's head, snake's body, carp's scales, eagle's claws, tiger's paws, whale's tail.
+This new dragon, which he created, then became the totem of his new nation and is believed to have features such as deer's antlers, rabbit's eyes, ox's ears, lion or pig's head, snake's body, carp's scales, eagle's claws, tiger's paws, and whale's tail.

-They can soar in the sky, dive into the deep sea, and change their sizes and appearances using magic.
+They possess the ability to soar through the sky, plunge into the deep sea, and alter their sizes and appearances using magic.

-In some legends, they are also rides of powerful immortals.
+In some legends, dragons serve as the mounts of powerful immortals.

 Dragon Zhu Long

-Dragon Zhu Long, the deity of Mount Zhong, has several thousands of miles long, snake-shaped red body, with a human's head.
+Dragon Zhu Long, the deity of Mount Zhong, boasts a serpent like red body spanning several thousand miles, complete with a human head.

 Dragon Ying Long

-In ancient legends, Ying Long had assisted Yellow Emperor (Huang Di) in his unification wars through perishing strong enemies and made great contributions in helping Yu the Great to defeat the huge floods.
+In ancient legends, Ying Long played a crucial role in assisting the Yellow Emperor (Huang Di) during his unification wars by defeating formidable enemies and made significant contributions in aiding Yu the Great to overcome massive floods.

 Azure Dragon or Qing Long

-Hence, it is also the symbolization of hope, life, and vitality.
+Therefore, it also symbolizes hope, life, and vitality.

-As one of the most powerful dragons that guard the eastern sky, Azure Dragon is respected by people as the guardian of their homeland as well.
+As the formidable dragon guarding the eastern sky, the Azure Dragon is revered as the protector of the homeland by the people.

 Dragon Kui Long